atmcgrath/END-Digital-Collection/_texts/EN-ThePalinode-1770.md

 She sighed, - left me, and sat down.
 After some minutes of a sentimental silence, the countess broke forth into the following exclamation.

-"How I love thee
-““Say it not, -- you will talk m( into madness. — I hate to hear thou words, — there is poison in them.” —
-I,
-, And I turned to the door. — —
-Come here, Rambler. -- -- --
-“Can you delight in tormentini me? -- -- -- -
-t,
-)
-Let us converse calmly. — —
-“firh
-w.
-1 II ]
-First, make me blind to your charms. -- -- -- Be as hateful as you are I lovely. -- -- --
-“Sit down by me. .....-
-Oh! it is time for me to sty. — ^
-Stay. — — *
-\
-I cannot.” — -
-* I
-And I stew out of the room;
-“Virtue! exclaimed lady C — — thou piercest my heart with an agony of grief!” -- -,
-\
-^ t
-(
-L E T
-1
-t h8 ]
-*
-$
-LETTER XIIL
-H E nnexpedfed turn the conversation had taken, having eraset benson from my memory, I communi cated what had passed in the park t( the countess, when she came back t( the company.
-Next to love, revenge II the favourite passion of woman.
-Lad]
-C -- -- was So delighted with my relation, that, perhaps, had we beet alone, she would not, in the height o: her gratitude, have thought either o virtue or of her husband.
-The aven ger would have enjoyed the bliss deniec to the lover. — Woman, woman! whc
-• n, __ - ^
-know
-«
-f "9 ]
-knows you well, cannot love in vain! beware of your passions, or you shall forcibly yield to the man, who will / work upon them I
-I wish, Rambler,, you had told me of benson in the nestt room — here I cannot express my thanks but with words — there my Sensibility had thanked pu.” —?
-** It is not yet too late; let’s go thither. — — —
-/
-She arose — then stopped — then Sat down again.
-“Refiedbion, dear Rambler, objefbs to that kind of thanks — they might carry me further than I intend -- -- --
-I fear —
-s
-{ 120 ] •
-I Sear — prudence bids me to stay. — i My lord must know what you have done. — ru go to him.”. -- -- -- - “I am fated never to be happy, sighed I; and I went to the card tables.” — 4 rleaned upon the back of the chair of a young widow, who might have boasted graces and beauty, would she not have studiousiy attempted to disfigure with art and affedlation, the charms she held from nature.
+"How I love thee, Rambler! -

+“Say it not, - you will talk me into madness. - I hate to hear thou words, - there is poison in them.” -

+And I turned to the door. -

+"Come here, Rambler. -

+“Can you delight in tormenting me? -

+"Let us converse calmly. -

+"First, make me blind to your charms. - Be as hateful as you are lovely. -

+“Sit down by me. -

+"Oh! it is time for me to fly. -

+"Stay. -

+"I cannot.” -

+And I flew out of the room.

+“Virtue! exclaimed lady C----- thou piercest my heart with an agony of grief!” -

+---

+## LETTER XIII

+The unexpected turn the conversation had taken, having erased Benson from my memory, I communicated what had passed in the park to the countess, when she came back tt the company.
+Next to love, revenge is the favourite passion of woman.
+Lady C----- was so delighted with my relation, that, perhaps, had we been alone, she would not, in the height of her gratitude, have thought either of virtue or of her husband.
+The avenger would have enjoyed the bliss denied to the lover. - Woman, woman! who knows you well, cannot love in vain! beware of your passions, or you shall forcibly yield to the man, who will work upon them!

+"I wish, Rambler,, you had told me of Benson in the next room - here I cannot express my thanks but with words - there my sensibility had thanked you." -

+"It is not yet too late; let’s go thither. -

+She arose - then stopped - then sat down again.

+“Reflection, dear Rambler, objects to that kind of thanks - they might carry me further than I intend - I fear - prudence bids me to stay. - My lord must know what you have done. - I'll go to him.”

+“I am fated never to be happy, sighed I; and I went to the card tables.” -

+I leaned upon the back of the chair of a young widow, who might have boasted graces and beauty, would she not have studiousiy attempted to disfigure with art and affectation, the charms she held from nature.
 She was neither a coquette, nor a prude, and yet had the ridiculousness of both.
-Like the former she would please;; like the latter, conceal that desire under the feigned austerity of her Speech. — ^co quetry made her countenance, and modesty
-[ }
-desty commanded her tongue.
-The
-.. «•
-gaiety of her looks invited a man int f indiscretion — she Spoke, he was discreet again.
-There was a peculiarity in her dress and gait, which made her ostea an absolute stranger to the company she was with.
-Of her Sex, she did not follow either the fashions or the manners. — Taney didlated her apparel and carriage.
-In the Society of the old or vir .tuous, she would Sometimes appear free and wanton — with the young and liberr tine, decent and Severe.
-Her fortune enabling Mrs. g uery to keep a Splendid house, and, live independent' and careless of the world, she thought it extremely rational to ast and behave as she pleafed.’*
+Like the former she would please; like the latter, conceal that desire under the feigned austerity of her speech.
+Coquetry made her countenance, and modesty commanded her tongue.
+The gaiety of her looks invited a man indiscretion - she spoke, he was discreet again.
+There was a peculiarity in her dress and gait, which made her often an absolute stranger to the company she was with.
+Of her sex, she did not follow either the fashions or the manners. - Fancy dictated her apparel and carriage.
+In the Society of the old or virtuous, she would sometimes appear free and wanton - with the young and libertine, decent and severe.
+Her fortune enabling Mrs. Guery to keep a splendid house, and, live independent and careless of the world, she thought it extremely rational to ask and behave as she pleased."

-V
-vol. I. G The
-/
-✓
-E 122 ]
-The eyes of Mrs. Guery had often been fixed upon me with the expression t of Sentiment; had not my passion for the countess imposed Silence to my vanity, I would infallibly have fancied myself the object of her inclination.
-My thoughts being centred in lady C -- -- --, I had none to Spare in Savour of Mrs.
+The eyes of Mrs. Guery had often been fixed upon me with the expression of sentiment; had not my passion for the countess imposed silence to my vanity, I would infallibly have fancied myself the object of her inclination.
+My thoughts being centred in lady C-----, I had none to spare in Savour of Mrs. Guery’s expression of sentiment - Not once was I tempted to reflect upon it.

-, ✓
-guery’s expression of Sentiment — Not once was I tempted to refled upon it.
-The last Scene with the countess, being still present to my mind, I forgot myself, and breathed a sigh.
-Mrs. Guery turned instantly her head to dart
+The last scene with the countess, being still present to my mind, I forgot myself, and breathed a sigh.
+Mrs. Guery turned instantly her head to dart an agry look at the impertinent, who had been so bold as to sigh almost in her ear. - She saw me, that look dissolved into a smile. -
-4
-1 an agry look at the impertinent, who had been So bold as to sigh almost in her ear. — She Saw me, that look dissolved into a Smile— — —
-'*

-I 123 ]
-Is it you, sir? — Did love cause that igh? -- -- -
+"Is it you, sir? - Did love cause that sigh? -

-“It did — —
+“It did -

-And I gaz’d upon her with an air, which meant, “It is' you whom I love.” -- -- -- - “I am glad of it.” -- -- -- r t V
+And I gaz’d upon her with an air, which meant, “It is' you whom I love.” -- -- -- -

+“I am glad of it.” -- -- --
+r
+t V